Become a ride leader

 Becoming a ride leader

 Ride leaders are the heart and soul of our rides program.
-Our 280+ ride leaders keep the calendar filled throughout the year, and you are invited to join the ranks.
+Our 300+ ride leaders keep the Free Group Rides calendar filled throughout the year, and you are invited to join the ranks.
 If you have an idea for a new ride, are interested in helping others ride or don't see your favorite ride listed, consider joining our leaders' team.

 Ride leader certification

-Cascade members who want to be new ride leaders must attend a "ride leader certification" class, held at the office at throughout the year.
-Check the calendar for the next scheduled training.
+Cascade members who want to be new ride leaders must attend a ride leader certification class, held at the office throughout the year.
+Check the Cascade Free Group Rides calendar for the next scheduled training.
 Questions?
-Email ride leader certification coordinator for answers to other questions.
+Email ride leader certification coordinator.

-To become a ride leader candidate you must:
+As a ride leader candidate you will be required to :

 - Be a Cascade Bicycle Club member in good standing